J. Lyons and Co., Greenford: Grocery lines

+The office block at 325 Oldfield Lane was built in 1980 following the purchase of J Lyons by Allied Breweries forming Allied Lyons.
+The offices served as the headquarters for the tea and coffee business within Allied Lyons.
+In July 1995 The Tetley Group was formed following a management buy out (headed by Leon Allen - former Del Monte CEO, along with institutional investors including Prudential and Schroder) and the offices remained as global headquarters for the company.
+In 2000 the Tetley Tea business Including Lyons Teas) was sold and became a wholly owned subsidiary of Tata Consumer Products and the offices remain as the global headquarters for the subsidiary.

 Redevelopment: Lyon Way Industrial Estate

 From the 1960s, the business was losing money, but still controlled by the founding Salmon family.
 Lyons began to consolidate, selling and eventually closing down its tea shops, and selling its stake in the jointly owned LEO computer business with English Electric.

 In 1978, Lyons was acquired by Allied Breweries and became part of the resulting Allied Lyons.
 The new business decided to focus on the production of alcohol and spirits, renaming itself Allied Domecq, and so began to dispose of the now non-core food production brands and facilities.

 Greenford being an integrated food production facility was an obvious casualty of the asset sell-off.
 In 1992, the Lyons Maid business was sold to Nestlé, and the cakes business to Rank Hovis McDougall, integrated to their Manor Bakeries subsidiary which also makes Mr Kipling's Cakes.
 In 1995 the tea business was sold in a venture capital-backed Management buyout, under the terms of which the Greenford site was to be vacated.

 In 1997, Allied Domecq arranged the phased disposal of the Greenford site from 1998.
 By 2002 the project was completed, and the site renamed Lyon Way Industrial Estate.